cdl-geneseo/geneseo-dictionary/S/Surfing-the-crimson-wave---archived.md

 # Surfing the crimson wave - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Surfing the crimson wave - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 Surfing the crimson wave: (vp) to menstruate. &quot;No action for you, since she's surfing the crimson wave.&quot;  A similar definition appears at http://www.urbandictionary.com/define.php?term=surfing+the+crimson+waveDinki; the entry is probably not specific to Geneseo.